Cell EXPLORERS TUS midlands

 Athlone Institute of Technology

 Maya Frost trained as a critical care paramedic at the Oregon Health Sciences University.
 Her long career as a firefighter/paramedic has augmented her academic career.
 She received her B.Sc. in Analytical & Forensic Science and B.Sc.
 (Hons) in Bioanalytical Science from the Letterkenny Institute of Technology.
 Ms. Frost was the inaugural awardee of the Norbrook Barnett Pharmaceutical Sciences Scholarship, earning her MSc. in Pharmaceutical Sciences through the University of Ulster.
-She currently lectures part-time while studying for her Ph.D. at the Athlone Institute of Technology.
+She lectured part-time while studying for her Ph.D. at the Athlone Institute of Technology when its Cell Explorers team was created.
 Her research is in the development of next generation smart polymers for use in targeted drug delivery applications.
 She is an associate member of the Royal Society for Chemistry.
-She volunteers for the Bat Conservation of Ireland - where you may find her recording bat sounds on summer evenings.
-She was a demonstrator for Cell EXPLORERS AIT team in 2015 and has participated in SciFest Events at AIT.
+She volunteers for the Bat Conservation of Ireland.
 She is an accomplished musician, likes medieval history, and is an avid textile crafter.